josephong610/JDS706_DE_Wk1.2/README.md

 - **R²:** `-0.36`

 🔎 **Interpretation:**
-- The **RMSE of ~154** means that predictions are, on average, off by about $154 from the true purchase amounts.
+- The RMSE of ~154 means that predictions are, on average, off by about $154 from the true purchase amounts so there can still be a lot of improvement to the model.
+And unfortunately, the high MSE shows that our model is not really good for predicting the prices.
+Perhaps the explanatory variabels I picked are not very informative of the prices.
-- The **negative R²** indicates that the model currently performs worse than a simple baseline (predicting the mean purchase amount for everyone).
+- The negative R² indicates that the model currently performs worse than a simple baseline (predicting the mean purchase amount for everyone).

-This highlights the **challenge of predicting spending behavior** — additional feature engineering or alternative models are needed.
+This highlights the challenge of predicting spending behavior.
+If I were to continue working on this analysis, then I would need additional explanatory variables or look for a different method to answer this question.

 ---